hibernate/hibernate-search/README.md

 * [Available versions and compatibility matrix](https://hibernate.org/search/releases/)
 * [Reference documentation for all versions (current and past)](https://hibernate.org/search/documentation/)

-For offline use, distribution bundles downloaded from [SourceForge](https://sourceforge.net/projects/hibernate/files/hibernate-search/) also include the reference documentation for the downloaded version in PDF and HTML format.

 ## Contact

 ### Latest Documentation